-A snapshot overview of schools in Houston that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Houston considered (but not necessarily chosen) by English-speaking expats.

 Bilingual classes English/French or English/Spanish in pre-school and kindergarten.
-Emphasis on languages throughout with the option of American High School Diploma, IB Diploma or French Baccalaureate.
+Emphasis on languages throughout, with the option of the American High School Diploma, IB Diploma or French Baccalaureate.
 Located in western Houston.
 Accredited by the Council of International Schools (CIS).

 Part of Houston ISD, opened in 1992.
 Very highly rated elementary school, scoring impressively in all academic tests.
 Wide range of student nationalities and Bush offers an English Language Learning (ELL) teacher at each grade level.

 American High School Diploma/ AP/ IB Diploma; ages 14-18; co-ed; day; state; 3,500 students

 Unusual in offering AP courses and the International Baccalaureate Diploma, often in a combined format.
 Graduates are regularly awarded college scholarships and attend a very wide range of universities.

 American curriculum; ages 3-14; co-ed; day; independent; private non-profit; 130 students